 Compact cameras are great for the hobbyist starting out.
 But they are not suitable for professional use.

 Compact zoom cameras have a more powerful zoom lens.
 This means a much greater magnification ability.

 They offer automatic exposure settings as well.
 But most also offer manual options and HD recording.

 Most models offer at least 12 megapixels.
 This is excellent for your personal images.
-As with other compact cameras, they are not suitable for professional use.
+As with other compact cameras, these types of cameras are not suitable for professional use.

 5. Advanced Compact Cameras

-These are for the more experienced hobbyists.
+These types of cameras are for the more experienced hobbyists.
 They want more control over their photos than what a regular compact camera provides.